 To upload the GVM OVA image, do the following in GigaVUE-FM:

-- 1. Click Virtual on the top navigation link. - 2.
-On the left navigation pane, under VMware vCenter/NSX-V, go to Management > Image Upload. - 3.
-Select the I accept the End User License Agreement ("EULA") check box.
+- 1. On the top navigation bar, click Virtual. - On the left navigation pane, under VMware vCenter/NSX-V, go to Management > Image Upload. - Select the I accept the End User License Agreement ("EULA") check box.